96boards/documentation/consumer/guides/gpio.md

 # echo [0 or 1] > value
 ```

-Using a multimeter set to measuring voltage, you can probe the pin you are toggleing along with one of the ground nodes (Pins 1,2,39, and 40), to watch the voltage switch between ~1.8V and 0V.
+Using a multimeter set to measuring voltage, you can probe the pin you are toggleing along with one of the ground nodes (Pins 1,2,39, and 40), to watch the voltage switch between ~1.8V and 0V as the content of `value` is changed.

+### GPIO signal pin attribute files

+GPIO signal pins have paths like `/sys/class/gpio/gpio42`.
+Each has a set of attributes accessed through pseudo files that can be read from or written to.
+See [Paths in Sysfs](https://www.kernel.org/doc/html/latest/admin-guide/gpio/sysfs.html#paths-in-sysfs) for details.

+> “direction” …
+>
+> reads as either “in” or “out”.
+This value may normally be written.
+Writing as “out” defaults to initializing the value as low.
+To ensure glitch free operation, values “low” and “high” may be written to configure the GPIO as an output with that initial value.
+>
+> Note that this attribute will not exist if the kernel doesn’t support changing the direction of a GPIO, or it was exported by kernel code that didn’t explicitly allow userspace to reconfigure this GPIO’s direction.
+>
+> “value” …
+>
+> reads as either 0 (low) or 1 (high).
+If the GPIO is configured as an output, this value may be written; any nonzero value is treated as high.
+>
+> If the pin can be configured as interrupt-generating interrupt and if it has been configured to generate interrupts (see the description of “edge”), you can poll(2) on that file and poll(2) will return whenever the interrupt was triggered.
+If you use poll(2), set the events POLLPRI and POLLERR.
+If you use select(2), set the file descriptor in exceptfds.
+After poll(2) returns, either lseek(2) to the beginning of the sysfs file and read the new value or close the file and re-open it to read the value.
+>
+> “edge” …
+>
+> reads as either “none”, “rising”, “falling”, or “both”.
+Write these strings to select the signal edge(s) that will make poll(2) on the “value” file return.
+>
+> This file exists only if the pin can be configured as an interrupt generating input pin.
+>
+> “active_low” …
+>
+> reads as either 0 (false) or 1 (true).
+Write any nonzero value to invert the value attribute both for reading and writing.
+Existing and subsequent poll(2) support configuration via the edge attribute for “rising” and “falling” edges will follow this setting.

 ## GPIO access through MRAA library